suurjaak/grepros/README.md

 This will add the `grepros` command to your path.

-Requires ROS Python packages (rospy, roslib, rosbag, rosmsg, genpy).
+Requires ROS Python packages
+(ROS1: rospy, roslib, rosbag, genpy; ROS2: rclpy, rosidl_runtime_py).

 ### Using catkin